SAP-samples/kyma-runtime-extension-samples/sentiment-analysis/README.md

 - [Text Analysis Function](lambdas/text-analysis) - Function that analyzes text input and provides an indication of positive or negative sentiment.

-- [Sentiment Analysis Function](lambdas/sentiment-analysis) - The main function that processes the event and calls downstream services to analyze text and update SAP Commerce and SAP Sales Cloud, and send notification messages to Slack
+- [Sentiment Analysis Function](lambdas/sentiment-analysis) - The main function that processes the event and calls downstream services to analyze text and update SAP Commerce Cloud and SAP Sales Cloud, and send notification messages to Slack

 ## Prerequisites

 - An SAP BTP Kyma runtime instance is required.
 The extension components run in a namespace named `sentiment-analysis` by default.

-- SAP Commerce environment connected to SAP BTP Kyma runtime.
+- SAP Commerce Cloud environment connected to SAP BTP Kyma runtime.

 - (Optional) SAP Sales Cloud (Cloud for Customer) connected to SAP BTP Kyma runtime if you enable the `c4cUpdateFlag` (see below)

-See [SAP Help](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/83df31ad3b634c0783ced522107d2e73.html) for details on how to connect SAP Commerce and SAP Sales Cloud to SAP BTP Kyma runtime.
+See [SAP Help](https://help.sap.com/docs/BTP/65de2977205c403bbc107264b8eccf4b/83df31ad3b634c0783ced522107d2e73.html) for details on how to connect SAP Commerce Cloud and SAP Sales Cloud to SAP BTP Kyma runtime.

 ## Configuration

 The extension requires a `Secret` named `sentiment-analysis` configured in the Kyma namespace containing the following values:

-- `baseSite`:  The SAP Commerce baseSite value e.g. `electronics`, required by the SAP Commerce OCC API.
+- `baseSite`:  The SAP Commerce Cloud baseSite value e.g. `electronics`, required by the SAP Commerce Cloud OCC API.

 - `c4cUpdateFlag`: Feature flag to enable the calls to SAP Sales Cloud to create customer and service ticket for negative reviews.
 If value is `true` then the feature is enabled.